OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 ## Introduction
 ### Overview
-In this lab, you will build a smart solution using [Amazon Redshift](https://aws.amazon.com/redshift/) and [Amazon Machine Learning](https://aws.amazon.com/machine-learning/) that predict rental bikes for Capital bikeshare system.
+In this lab, you will build a smart solution using [Amazon Redshift](https://aws.amazon.com/redshift/) and [Amazon Machine Learning](https://aws.amazon.com/machine-learning/) that predict rental bikes for Capital bike-share system.

 ## About this lab
 ### Scenario

-The dataset contains daily amount of rental bikes between years 2011 and 2012 in Capital bikeshare system with the corresponding weather and seasonal information.
+The dataset contains the daily amount of rental bikes between years 2011 and 2012 in the Capital bike-share system with the corresponding weather and seasonal information.
 All we want to know is how much bikes we should prepare for the next week.
 To avoid the situation when the supply could not meet the demand.

 ### Architecture Diagram